-The Russian’s have a saying “Nothing is more permanent than temporary” and so it would seem for President Proclamations 10014 and 10052 which block the issuance of Immigrant Visas (Green Cards) and the issuance of nonimmigrant visas H-1B, H-2B, J-1 and L-1s until March 31, 2021.
+The Russians have a saying, “Nothing is more permanent than temporary,” and so it would seem for Presidential Proclamations 10014 and 10052, which block the issuance of immigrant visas (Green Cards) and the issuance of nonimmigrant visas H-1B, H-2B, J-1 and L-1s until March 31, 2021.

 The suspension and limitations on entry have not changed.
 These proclamations are extended in their entirety.

-(ii) Did not have an immigrant visa (Green Card) that was valid on the effective date of the proclamation;
+- Did not have an immigrant visa (Green Card) that was valid on the effective date of the proclamation; and

-- H-1B or H-2B visa, and any nonimmigrant/alien accompanying or following to join;
+- H-1B or H-2B visas, and any nonimmigrant/alien accompanying or following to join;

 - J visas, to the extent the individual is participating in an intern, trainee, teacher, camp counselor, au pair, or summer work travel program, and any nonimmigrant/alien accompanying or following to join;

-- L visa, and any nonimmigrant/alien accompanying or following to join.
+- L visas, and any nonimmigrant/alien accompanying or following to join.

 Please note the term alien applies to anyone who is not a protected individual as defined under 8 USC § 1324b(a)(3).
 Protected individuals include:

-- Nonimmigrants seeking to enter the United States to provide temporary labor or services essential to the United States food supply chain; and
+- Nonimmigrants seeking to enter the United States to provide temporary labor or services essential to the United States food supply chain

-As a practical matter the exceptions to Presidential Proclamations 10014 and 10052 have not been uniformly or consistently applied, and when they are applied there is still the travel bans based on country and region that also remain in effect.
+As a practical matter, the exceptions to Presidential Proclamations 10014 and 10052 have not been uniformly or consistently applied, and when they are applied, the travel bans based on country and region still remain in effect.

-And the European countries of the Schengen Region listed:
+Travel bans also apply to the European countries of the Schengen Region listed here:

-Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland, Monaco, San Marino, Vatican City.
+Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Monaco, San Marino and the Vatican City.

 Many of these restrictions could change come January 20, 2021, but the negative effects of the pandemic have not abated much in almost a year.
-The new COVID-19 variants identified and associated with the UK and perhaps South Africa, will likely result in continuation of regional travel bans for the foreseeable future.
+The new COVID-19 variants identified and associated with the UK (and perhaps South Africa) will likely result in continued regional travel bans for the foreseeable future.